The pairings of the next round are out. You have around 18 hours to prepare against your upcoming opponent.

 It simply gives you a better overview in a shorter time period.

-Be aware that in the newest Mega-Database and Twic-Updates there are the Titled Tuesday Blitz games inside.
+Be aware that in the newest Mega-Database and Twic-Updates, there are the Titled Tuesday Blitz games inside.
 Don’t take those games too seriously.

-You can copy those games and put them to the other Blitz games you have downloaded before.
+You can copy those games and put them into the other Blitz games you have downloaded before.
 Having them together with the Classical games will skew the stats and give you a wrong impression.

-Don’t get all worried about some weird openings (like 1.g4 for me) if it is simply a titled (or tilted, nobody knows…) Tuesday game.
+Don’t get all worried about some weird openings (like 1.g4 for me) if it is simply titled (or tilted, nobody knows…) Tuesday game.